-Our opinion
+Our Opinion

-Fund manager
+Fund Performance

 Investment process

-The fund managers try to identify companies with first class management teams, strong business models exposed to the drivers of long-term growth and sustainable returns on capital.
+The fund managers try to identify companies with first-class management teams, strong business models exposed to the drivers of long-term growth and sustainable returns on capital.

 Their investment approach is centred around achieving a depth of understanding in businesses and identifying the risks to their business models and growth expectations.
 When assessing stocks for inclusion in the portfolio, they consider a time horizon of 3-5 years and beyond, focusing on specific characteristics such as barriers to entry, strong branding, the holding of key patents, efficiencies of scale, and existing customers having high switching costs.